juniorsundarCasual/TGT/vault/volume-3.chapter-213.md

 id: npszam6wq9ywlycccqbddxr
 title: Chapter 213 - Start of an Unexpected Journey
 desc: ''
-updated: 1659085330836
+updated: 1660729469710
 created: 1658426944998
 ---

 The sight within Marie's core matched the descriptions from Krish's records.
 A world, the entire cosmos encompassing everything observed and unobserved, compressed into a tiny and immaterial space within Marie's soul.
 Every aspect of the world was connected, with threads of gold forming a net tethering everything into one intricate tapestry.
-The fact that everything was within Krish's expectations indicated that in its core, Marie's cultivation had not deviated - she was still a practitioner of the Heavenly Eye.
+The fact that everything was within Krish's expectations indicated that at its core, Marie's cultivation had not deviated - she was still a practitioner of the Heavenly Eye.

 However, a difference started to manifest itself within the very next second, when a golden thread split off from the cosmos and attached to his hand.
 The thread pulsed as a wave was transmitted back into the cosmos.
 Then, before his very eyes, the cosmos started to change.
-Heavenly bodies were rearranged, removed, and added in real time.
+Heavenly bodies were rearranged, removed, and added in real-time.
 Once the rearrangement settled, he saw the cosmos shake unhappily and reset itself to the initial state.
 Then the pulse repeated once again, reiterating through the 'rearrange, remove and add' cycle to a new configuration only to disintegrate and reset after an unhappy shake.

 It looked as though the world was trying to make sense of his existence, but was failing miserably to do so.
 This should not be the case because, after all, Krish was supposed to be detached from fate - an observer.

 The iterative cycle repeated for a hundred tries, each more intriguing than the next.
-There were unique and novel configurations of the universe Krish could never dream of - one in particular had all the stars in space congregated into a single massive ball of fire with heavenly bodies orbiting at a manic speed around it.
+There were unique and novel configurations of the universe Krish could never dream of - one, in particular, had all the stars in space congregated into a single massive ball of fire with heavenly bodies orbiting at a manic speed around it.

 After the hundredth repeat, the world shook angrily and started a new approach.
 Since it could not accommodate him into its tapestry, it was time for him to change to fit in.
-With that, an attack was launched towards him that started to deconstruct his hand.
+With that, an attack was launched toward him that started to deconstruct his hand.
 Krish could anticipate where this was going and immediately retreated.
 His spiritual cultivation was strong enough to resist the attack, and then some.

 Before Krish exited his Disciple's core space he took a few seconds to summarise his observations.
 Her cultivation wasn't exactly as it was supposed to be.
-While the overaching nature of her cultivation was similar, there were minor differences here and there that set it apart, making it more personal to his Disciple.
+While the overarching nature of her cultivation was similar, there were minor differences here and there that set it apart, making it more personal to his Disciple.
 Was this a good thing or a bad thing?

 For one, it meant that her path to advancement was no longer laid out as descriptively; quite possibly, she could no longer go through the same steps as he had to advance in her cultivation.
-This could be disadvantageous, since uncertainty came with risks.
+This could be disadvantageous since uncertainty came with risks.
 On the other hand, this also meant that there was room for improvement in the Heavenly Eye, a cultivation method which had stagnated for many millennia.

 Nonetheless, as he exited his Disciple's core, he wore a concerned demeanour truthful to his opinion.